aaron1138/Voxel-Stack-Blender/README.md

 ## Voxel Stack Blender / Euclidean Distance Slice Blender

-An image processing tool designed for improved Z-axis blending and smoothing of mSLA / SLA resin printing slice files.
+An image processing tool designed for improved Z-axis blending[^1] and smoothing of mSLA / SLA resin printing slice files.
 This also features an expanded toolset of XY blending and smoothing post processors as well as gray scale remapping functions to match voxel growth response to anisotropic resin printing dimensions and conditions.

 We start with Z-axis blending built upon generating a grayscale gradient of the current working layer with the layer(s) below using a Euclidean distance map and masking operations.
 Next is usually applying one of the non-linear grayscale LUTs to combat the logarithmic and strongly thresholded nature of voxel growth along the Z axis.
 Then XY blending operations and additional LUT operation stacking are available for smoothing along the XY layer plane.
 Resizing is also available for multi-sampling approaches, however the current version will not merge layers along the Z axis.
 Prior efforts focused on Z-axis stack merging and sampling for resolution enhancement and height blending.
 The Euclidean distance gradient has proven much faster, smoother output, and better at retaining detail than direct layer stacking / sampling / blending.

-The Python source here was primarily composed by LLMs / Generative AI based on the algorithm and general math concepts described by the "author".
-Yeah, this is all vibe code, but I knew the math of what I wanted it to do, so that counts, right?
+The Python source here was primarily composed working with LLMs / Generative AI based on the algorithms and general math concepts of interest to the "author".
+Yeah, this is vibe code, but I knew the math of what I wanted it to do, so that counts, right?
+I'm not a programmer and it's been a while since my "Introduction to C Programming" (not even C++) in college.

-Performance is fairly acceptable for Python, but if someone would like to port the functionality to native UVTools scripting, I would be happy to help.
+Performance is not too bad in Python thanks to Numpy being C under the covers, but if someone would like to port the functionality to native UVTools C# scripting, I would be happy to help.

 <details>
   <summary>Here's some early testing results at 40um layer height.</summary>